SujitYalmar/web_Dev_Learning/README.md

-This repository contains the code for building a Netflix-inspired home page using HTML,CSS and JAVASCRIPT.
-The project aims to recreate the visual design and layout of the Netflix home page, providing a starting point for creating similar interfaces or learning web development techniques.
+This repository contains the code for building a page using HTML,CSS and JAVASCRIPT.
+The project aims to recreate the visual design and layout of the page, providing a starting point for creating similar interfaces or learning web development techniques.

 # Rock Paper Scissors Game